tokuhirom/KeyScripten/README.md

 ## LIMITATIONS

-  - If you want to use symbols as a shortcut key with JIS keyboard, maybe there's an issue...
+  - If you want to use symbols as a shortcut key with JIS keyboard, maybe there's an issue on some keys...
     - I don't have a JIS keyboard. patches welcome.

 ## SEE ALSO